SNL-UCSB/cs176b-assignments/winter22/assignment1/README.md

 *** Results: 40% dropped (12/20 received)
 ```

-***

 ## Task 2: Configure packet-processing pipelines
 The goal of this task is to use the P4 language to configure the packet processing pipelines for the four switches (S1-S4).
 In addition to packet forwarding, these switches perform in-network telemetry.
-More concretely, they detect probe packets with a custom IP header, and add the state of the switch, i.e., `swid` and `queue_size` to a duplicated packet that is forwarded to the network monitor.
+More concretely, they detect probe packets with a custom IP header, and add the state of the switch, i.e., `swid` (stands for Switch ID) and `queue_size` to a duplicated packet that is forwarded to the network monitor.